rhevorn/shape/README.md

 requestBody, err := openapi.JSONRequestBody(userSchema, true)
 ```

-The first call produces JSON Schema Draft 2020-12.
-The second produces an
+The first call produces JSON Schema Draft 2020-12, including `$defs`/`$ref`
-OpenAPI 3.1 request body.
+for named recursive schemas.
+The second produces an OpenAPI 3.1 request body.
 Metadata can be attached to any schema:

 ```go
 homepage := goshape.Annotate(goshape.URL()).